-Food safety and security have moved firmly to the forefront in our industry in recent months, thanks in part to some high profile disasters that remind us how much work remains to be done.
-However, while scintillating stories and shortcomings make for juicy headlines, there are plenty of achievements that quietly continue to percolate behind the scenes, rightly deserving our recognition.
+Food safety and security has moved firmly to the forefront in our industry in recent months, thanks in part to some high profile disasters that remind us how much work remains to be done.
+However, while salacious stories and shortcomings make for juicy headlines, there are plenty of achievements that quietly continue to percolate behind the scenes, rightly deserving our recognition.

 Our eclectic list should help instill some peace of mind regarding the safety and security of the global food chain, despite the panic that occasionally arises in some areas.

 Antimicrobial-coated products, like conveyor belts at the grocery cashier’s checkstand, help prevent the spread of mold, mildew, fungus and bacteria.
 Good Armor is the leading manufacturer of the antimicrobial-coated belts in the supermarket environment.
 The company embeds silver particles in the surface of a product to create the antimicrobial coating.
 Not only is it a simple and relatively inexpensive way to enhance food safety, but it also serves as a moving billboard for advertisers who want to reach a captive audience.
 Handstand Innovations, owner of MessageWrap, prints and installs customized antimicrobial-coated belts at supermarkets like Michigan-based Spartan Stores.